techidaily/site-windows11/source/_posts/ensure-smooth-os-operation-autoupdate-and-change-amd-drivers.md

 ![amd radeon display adapter driver roll back](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/amd-radeon-display-adapter-driver-roll-back.jpg)

  An easy way to fix Windows replacing your AMD graphics error is to roll back the AMD graphics driver.
 A driver rollback removes the current driver and reinstalls the previous version saved on your computer.
-Fortunately, you can[roll back device drivers using the Windows Device Manager](http://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .
+Fortunately, you can [roll back device drivers using the Windows Device Manager](http://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .

  In Device Manager, look for and expand the**Display Adapters** section.
 Here, select the**AMD Radeon (TM) graphics** device and perform a driver rollback.
 Once done, restart your computer and check for any improvements.
 If the**Roll Back Driver** option is greyed out, you can't perform a rollback for the selected device.

  Once the error is resolved, you'll need to stop Windows from automatically downloading AMD drivers.
 If not, you’ll likely encounter the same error after each Windows update.

- You can[stop automatic driver updates on Windows](https://www.makeuseof.com/windows-stop-automatic-driver-updates/) using device installation settings,**Group Policy Editor** , and the**Windows Registry** .
+ You can [stop automatic driver updates on Windows](https://www.makeuseof.com/windows-stop-automatic-driver-updates/) using device installation settings,**Group Policy Editor** , and the**Windows Registry** .
 With the device installation settings for automatic driver download set to off, Windows won't download and install AMD graphics drivers automatically.

 ## 2\.
 Repair and Reinstall the AMD Software Driver